 Volkswagen Atlas Cross Sport vs Chevrolet Blazer

 But the Blazer has been criticized for its firm ride and questionable quality for the price.
-Those aren’t likely hangups for the Volkswagen Atlas Cross Sport; early reviews suggest the ride is rather cushy, and if there’s one thing VW knows how to do, it’s offering a premium look and feel at a sub-premium price.
+Those aren’t likely hangups for the Volkswagen Atlas Cross Sport; we found it pretty cushy in our first drive, and if there’s one thing VW knows how to do, it’s offering a premium look and feel at a sub-premium price.

 Volkswagen Atlas Cross Sport vs Honda Passport

 For many, the question of Volkswagen Atlas Cross Sport or Honda Passport might end up coming down to styling and brand reputation.
 On paper, they’re quite close, the six-cylinder Atlas Cross Sport producing about the same peak power, with the same number of seats, similarly packaged features—even the same max tow rating.

 But the Honda, which has a starting MSRP around where the Atlas Cross Sport starts, packs V6 power as standard.
 The base Atlas Cross Sport packs a less potent turbo-four, with no apparent benefit to fuel economy.

 Volkswagen Atlas Cross Sport vs Hyundai Santa Fe

 Since its last redesign for 2019, the Hyundai Santa Fe has proven just about untouchable in terms of value, with quality and content that belie its low MSRP.
 The Volkswagen Atlas Cross Sport is unlikely to match it in that regard, and numerous publications have declared the Hyundai the clear winner in the two-row midsize crossover segment.

 But let’s not count the Atlas Cross Sport out just yet.
 Volkswagen is adept at endowing its products with a near-perfect mix of ride comfort and handling confidence, along with a truly upscale feel.

 2020 Volkswagen Atlas Cross Sport First Drive Review